parmentf/xpath-generator/readme.md

 ### Folder information

-If you want to lauch xpath-generator on a folder, pelas emake sur all your XML are at the top level of our folder, xpath-genrator will not go through subfolder to find them.
+If you want to launch xpath-generator on a folder, please make sure all your XMLs are at the top level of your folder, `xpath-generator` will not go through subfolders to find them.
-If your main folder contains nasted subfolder wich contains your xml (ex: /main/sub:Sub2.ex.xml) please consider using [Sisyphe](https://github.com/istex/sisyphe)
+If your main folder contains nested subfolders wich contain your xml (ex: /main/sub:Sub2.ex.xml) please consider using [Sisyphe](https://github.com/istex/sisyphe)

 ### Help
 ```sh